CAPELLAX02/rentity/README.md

 > A web application to help you find your next rental property.

-Rentity is a comprehensive platform that allows users to find and manage rental properties with ease.
-This project is built using Next.js 14 and offers a wide range of features, including user authentication, property management, and more.
+Rentity is a comprehensive Full-Stack application built with Next.js 14, designed for discovering and managing rental properties with ease.
+The platform offers secure user authentication, dynamic property management, multi-image uploads, interactive map integration, and more.
+It leverages modern technologies such as Next.js Actions, Tailwind CSS, MongoDB, Cloudinary, and others to provide a fast, responsive, and user-friendly experience.

 ## Features